 Skip to Content

-WR 195 Writing Lab
+Writing Lab

-Students should choose WR 195 if they:
+Students should choose to enroll in a WR 199 SPST Lab if they:

 • Know that one-on-one support helps them as a student and writer;

-• Worry about writing specifically; or
+• Worry about succeeding in writing classes;

-• Like having more set time to do hands-on practice.
+• Like having more set time to do hands-on practice with experts and peers.

 Benefits of the Writing Lab

 Students find the sessions useful in completing specific writing assignments.
 They also often feel they improved more than they would have without the Writing Lab support.
+The most common comment students have after appointments is that they feel more confident in what they are working on or in what they are planning to turn in!

 Faculty teaching WR classes report that their students who use the Writing Lab feel confident and invested in their writing.

 Writing Support Specialists report that building relationships to help students grow as writers and students is one of the most rewarding aspects of the Writing Lab experience.
+They also say that it helps them and their students feel like part of a campus community.

-Additional Resources For Student Writers
+Additional Resources for Student Writers

 Tutoring in other subjects and other kinds of academic support are available at the Tutoring and Academic Engagement Center.